-These lights are often attributed to Gepo, Anvia or Herda, 3 light producers from the Netherlands.
+These desk lamps are often attributed to Gepo, Anvia or Herda, 3 light producers from the Netherlands.
 However, these lamps were never made or sold by these companies.

 In the UK these Prova lamps were also sold by BHS (British Home Stores).
 There is no label present on this one.
 Below is the label from the company, it was glued on another, similar lamp.
 Below on the right is a similar, but oval lamp, also on display here on Vintageinfo.